Active inference lecture notes

 AIF has connections to several other topics that I’m interested in.
 There seem to be some interesting and potentially important associations between AIF and machine learning.
 AIF can possibly contribute to the understanding of the mental health conditions that affect many people today, especially the young.
 AIF is perhaps also, as Anil Seth claims in his book Being You [1], a waypoint on the road to understand the greatest of mysteries, consciousness.

-The central claim by Karl Friston [2] is that AIF explains both perception and action planning by biological organisms.
-I will introduce the framework with a simple example in this post before moving on to the mathematics that can be quite dense.
+The central claim by Karl Friston [2] is that AIF explains both perception and action by biological organisms.
+I will introduce the framework in this post with a simple example explaining the basics of perceptual inference, i.e., the process of recognizing what one observes.

 Key ideas

-The inference of a likely mental state by generating and matching observations is performed using a generative model 1 that describes the probabilistic relationship between the observations the organism makes and corresponding mental states (representing real-world states).
-The generative model is defined as the joint probability distribution \(p(s, o)\) where \(o\) denotes an observation and \(s\) a mental state.
+The generative model 1 describes the probabilistic relationship between the observations the organism makes and corresponding controller states (“map states”) thereby implicitly creating a mapping between the system states (through the observations) and the controller states.
+The generative model is defined as the joint probability distribution \(p(s, o)\) where \(o\) denotes an observation and \(s\) a controller state.

-The generative model can according to basic probability theory be expressed as a product of two probability distributions, priors and likelihoods like this \(p(s, o) = p(o \mid s)p(s)\).
+The generative model can according to basic probability theory be expressed as a product of two probability distributions, priors and likelihoods like this:

-Mental states are not a fool-proof way to know something about the real world.
-We see the world in a way that facilitates survival and procreation.
-We have a “user interface” to the world in Donald Hoffman’s words [7].
+Controller states don’t capture all aspects of system states.
+We see the world in a way that facilitates survival and procreation, not “Das Ding an sich”.
+We have a user interface to the world in Donald Hoffman’s words [7].
 An exampel of such user interface feature is our subjective experience of colors.
 Colors don’t exist in the real world but they are useful to us.
-Another example is that of matter.
-Matter in our intuitive sense doesn’t exist.
-At the bottom we only find quantum fields and forces and empty space.
+Matter in our intuitive sense doesn’t exist either (for that matter).
+At the bottom there are only quantum fields, the Pauli exclusion principle that keeps us from falling through the floor, and mostly empty space.

 Some organisms update their generative models over time by learning from experience.
 The generative models of simple organisms are rather hard-coded.

-Active inference presents a shift from the traditional view that an organism passively receives inputs through the senses, processes these inputs, and then decides on an action.
-Instead, in the AIF, the organism continuously generates predictions about what it expects to observe now and what it desires to observe in the future.
-When there’s a mismatch between the observations predicted by the generative model and the actual observations, a prediction error arises.
-The organism tries continuously to minimize the prediction error, either by updating its mental state or by taking actions to make the world more in line with its desired mental states.
+Active inference presents a shift from the traditional view that an agent passively receives inputs through the senses, processes these inputs, and then decides on an action.
+Instead, according to AIF, the agent continuously generates predictions about the controller states it expects or prefers to experience.
+When there’s a mismatch between the controller state predicted by the generative model and the actual controller state, a prediction error arises.
+The agent tries continuously to minimize the prediction error, either by updating its controller state to better match the controlled system state or by taking action to make the world more in line with its preferred controller state.

 Whether to observe or to act depends on the context.
-During food foraging, there is a strong emphasis on action to reach the desired mental state (to be satiated).
-In contrast, while watching a movie, the emphasis might lean more towards passive observation continuously adjusting one’s mental states according to what plays out on the screen (having hopefully before that reached the desired mental state that one is enjoying the movie).
+During food foraging, there is a strong emphasis on action to reach the preferred controller state (to be satiated).
+In contrast, while watching a movie, the emphasis might lean more towards passive observation continuously adjusting one’s controller states according to what plays out on the screen (having hopefully before that reached the preferred controller state that one is enjoying a good movie).

 A simple example

-Let’s look at how a human actor, according to AIF, could optimally infer knowledge about the state of the real world based on its observation in an extremely simple scenario.
+Let’s look at how a human actor, according to AIF, could optimally infer knowledge about the state of the real world (system state) and map it on a controller state based on its observation in an extremely simple scenario.

-We assume that the actor has seen frogs and lizards before so they have a fairly accurate one-to-one mapping from the real-world amphibians and reptiles to corresponding mental states.
-We further assume that there are only two kinds of animals in a garden, frogs and lizards.
-Frogs are prone to jumping quite often.
+We assume that the actor has seen frogs and lizards before so they have a fairly accurate one-to-one mapping from the real-world amphibians and reptiles to corresponding controller states.
+We further assume that there are only two kinds of animals in a garden, namely frogs and lizards.
+Frogs are prone to jumping.
 The lizards also jump but more seldom.
 We also assume that the actor has forgotten their eyeglasses in the house so that they can’t really tell a frog from a lizard just by looking at it but they can discern whether it jumps or crawls (yes, this is a contrived scenario getting more contrived but please bear with me).

-The actor knows based on a census that there are more lizards than frogs in the garden.
-This knowledge, when quantified, is the prior.
-The actor also knows based on some experience that frogs jump much more often than lizards do.
+The actor knows, based on a census, the ratio of lizards to frogs in the garden.
+This knowledge, when quantified, can be expressed as a prior.
+The agent also knows based on some experience that frogs jump much more often than lizards do.
 This knowledge, also when quantified, is called likelihood.
 The prior and the likelihood constitute the actor’s generative model.

-The actor now observes a random animal for two minutes.
+The agent now observes a random animal for two minutes.
 They don’t see what animal it is because of their poor eyesight but they can see that the animal jumps.
-What mental state does the actor arrive at, frog or lizard?
+What controller state does the agent arrive at, frog or lizard?

 Nothing is certain

 We cannot be certain about much in this world (except perhaps death and taxes).
-In the context of active inference there is uncertainty about the accuracy of the observation (aleatoric uncertainty) and about the accuracy of the brain’s generative model’s accuracy (epistemic uncertainty).
+In the context of active inference there is uncertainty about the accuracy of the observation (aleatoric uncertainty) and about the accuracy of the brain’s generative model (epistemic uncertainty).

 When I suggested to Bard, the AI, that when I see a cat on the street I’m pretty sure it’s a cat and not a gorilla it replied “it is possible that the cat we see on the street is actually a very large cat, or that it is a gorilla that has been dressed up as a cat”.
 So take it from Bard, nothing is certain.